MugunthKumar/SwiftLogger/README.md

 ###How to use
 You just start calling the methods ```info```, ```warn``` or ```error``` to log a message onto the console.
-The info and warning logs will automatically be hidden in release builds.

 ####Example
 ```